Key Takeaways

 Most CBT treatment programs are short-term, with sessions ranging between eight and twenty in total.
 Sessions are typically held once a week, but this can vary depending on your needs.

-Other Evidence-Based Psychotherapies Used in Rehab
+Other research-based Psychotherapies Used in Rehab

 Here’s an overview.